boulder-on/JPassport/README.md

     return values;
 }
 ```
+# Future work

+The main feature missing is union support.
+I have some ideas how to implement this within the framework I've already set out.

+If JPassport does not appear to meet your needs, or you're not sure how to accomplish what you
+want with JPassport, please send me a message or open an issue.

 # Dependencies

 JPassport itself only requires **Java 24 or later** to build and run.
 There are separate Java 17-22 branches.